eevee/eev.ee/content/2020-02-01-old-css-new-css.markdown

 ----

-(Please bear in mind that this post is a fine blend of memory and research, so I can't guarantee any of it is actually correct, _especially_ the bits about casuality.
+(Please bear in mind that this post is a fine blend of memory and research, so I can't guarantee any of it is actually correct, _especially_ the bits about causality.
 You may want to try the [W3C's history of CSS](https://www.w3.org/Style/CSS20/history.html), which is considerably shorter, has a better chance of matching reality, and contains significantly less swearing.)

 (Also, this would benefit greatly from more diagrams, but it took long enough just to _write_.)